Google Chrome Flags ALL of EasyWP Subdomains

 In case you are a Namecheap (EasyWP) customer rest assured: we do not host malware on our sites.

 The offending domain has been fixed shortly after the issue has been reported.
 Again—no proper domains are affected!
-Only if you use a temporary subdomain like abc-876339.easywp.com (this is a made up example) your site will be flagged.
+Only check if you use a temporary subdomain like abc-876339.easywp.com (this is a made up example) your site will be flagged.

 Are you a Google employee?
 Please consider unbundling the responsibility when it comes to subdomains from hosting providers.
 You can’t penalize all customers using a specific feature because one site was affected by malware.